entur/design-system/README.md

 To build all packages, run `yarn build`

-To start a development server, run `yarn dev`
+To start a development server, run `yarn start`

 ## Adding new packages